1391819/financial-researcher/README.md

 This project aims to provide a comprehensive solution for financial analysis by leveraging various tools and technologies.
 It combines data scraping, natural language processing, sentiment analysis, and stock trend forecasting to offer valuable insights for stock and crypto investments.

-## Features
+## Roadmap

+- [x] Scrape data from Google News and Yahoo Finance using Beautiful Soup
-- Scrape, auto summarise and calculate sentiment for stock and crypto news
+- [x] Summarise and calculate sentiment for financial news using fine-tuned Transformers models
+- [x] Dashboard for financial analysis
-- A simple dashboard for stock trend forecasting and analysis
+- [x] Stock trend forecasting using Prophet

 ## Stack